jin-bowen/POKEMON/README.md

 - python > 3.6
 - fastlmm
 see the instruction guide here: https://pypi.org/project/fastlmm/

+required packaged, usually installed if you use a anaconda distributed python
 - biopython
 see the instruction guide here: https://biopython.org/wiki/Download
+- sklearn
+see the instruction guide here: https://scikit-learn.org/stable/install.html

 ### Installation
 ```bash